Living on Campus

 Online housing registration begins in April.
 The official date will be posted here when it becomes available.
 To successfully sign up online for housing, you must:

-be officially enrolled in The Binghamton Advantage Program by paying your enrollment deposit to Broome Community College (please allow several business days for payment processing);
+be officially enrolled in The Binghamton Advantage Program by paying your enrollment deposit to SUNY Broome (please allow several business days for payment processing);

 activate your email account at Binghamton University in order to complete your online registration form (Note: you will receive specific instructions on how to access and activate your email account via a letter that will be mailed to you.
 The letter also serves as an official notification of the receipt of your deposit).